"

 Barbie – what if Barbie visited the “real” world?

-I’ve got my theme, my reason for writing.
-But I don’t have a story.
-I still need to craft a plot.
-So let’s turn my theme into a premise.
+Going back to my hypothetical movie, I’ve got my theme, my reason for writing.
+So I need to turn my theme into a premise.
 We have a character, an average guy, but what could be something he does to deliver our theme?

 What if an average guy becomes mayor of his town?
 I’m going to show how this regular guy can make changes.
 My theme is put into action.